atomisthq/docs/docs/index.md

 ### Commands

-Commands perform actions when invoked by users by sending the Atomist bot messages, click buttons in Slack, or using the Atomist CLI.
+[Commands][command] perform actions when invoked by users by sending the Atomist bot messages, click buttons in Slack, or using the Atomist CLI.
-Command implementations are defined in [**command handlers**][command].

 Examples of commands include the bot command `create issue` and the `merge pull request` command that users invoke by pressing a button in Slack.

-[command]: automations/commands.md (Bot Commands)
+[command]: automations/commands.md (Commands)

 ### Events

-Events can be anything from commits to pushes to CI builds to deployments to stack traces in production logs.
+[Events][event] can be anything from commits to pushes to CI builds to deployments to stack traces in production logs.
 When an event is ingested, Atomist relates it to other events to build up necessary contextual information.
 Atomist may also take automated action.
-The response to an event is defined in an [**event handler**][event].

 How does a handler know what event it should act on?
 GraphQL subscriptions are used to match trigger criteria.
 For example, you